wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

 Rich Text (HTML)
 ~~~~~~~~~~~~~~~~

 Wagtail provides a general-purpose WYSIWYG editor for creating rich text content (HTML) and embedding media such as images, video, and documents.
-To include this in your models, use the :class:`~wagtail.wagtailcore.fields.RichTextField` function when defining a model field:
+To include this in your models, use the :class:`~wagtail.core.fields.RichTextField` function when defining a model field:

 .. code-block:: python

-    from wagtail.wagtailcore.fields import RichTextField
+    from wagtail.core.fields import RichTextField
     from wagtail.wagtailadmin.edit_handlers import FieldPanel